Skip navigation links

 Students

-1. If you have symptoms and reason to believe you have COVID-19, please isolate and do not go to class or any social event for 5 days or while you are experiencing symptoms.
+1. If you have symptoms and reason to believe you have COVID-19, you may return to class as long as symptoms are improving and you have not had a fever for 24 hours.
 This applies regardless of vaccination status.

 2. You must contact and work with your instructor to ensure all coursework is completed in a timely manner.
 You do not need to tell your instructors specifically why you are ill or self-isolating if you do not want to tell them, but you should make clear to them the number of class periods you expect you will miss.